About INTA

 Any substitution of team members must be made before 5:00 P.M.
 U.S. Eastern Time, 15th November 2025 by writing an email to [email protected].
 However, please note that there shall be no replacement of team members after filing of briefs except with the express written consent of the Project Team.

-Are past winning briefs shared with participating teams?
+Are past winning briefs available?

 2024 – 2025 Winners